 App security is becoming hugely important as connected consumers increasingly use social, banking, and individual business apps as the portals for their digital activities.
 Apps can be hugely beneficial for businesses in terms of marketing, enhancing user experience, and for their own data analytics, but the threats and vulnerabilities apps contain are also a major risk.

-To ensure that your customers and your app’s data is constantly protected, mobile app security measures such as encryption, obfuscation, and code hardening are vital.
+To ensure that your customers and your app’s data is constantly protected, such as encryption, obfuscation, and code hardening are vital.

 Founder Dinis Guarda